Sufiielab/Detection-Transformer-on-roboflow-Dataset/README.md

-# Detection-Transformer

-Custom object detection Using Detection Transformer (DETR) .

-To understand the code, check this video: https://youtu.be/xuh37qziXnw

-Requirements:
+🎯 Custom Object Detection using DETR (DEtection TRansformer) This repository demonstrates how to fine-tune Facebook AI’s DEtection TRansformer (DETR) for custom object detection tasks using PyTorch and Hugging Face's transformers library.

+DETR combines a CNN backbone with a Transformer encoder-decoder to directly predict object bounding boxes and labels in an end-to-end fashion—no need for anchors, NMS, or hand-crafted pipelines.

+📌 Highlights
+✅ Fine-tuning DETR on a custom dataset

+✅ Supports PyTorch Lightning for cleaner training loops

+✅ Implements data augmentation & preprocessing using supervision

+✅ Inspired by the Balloon dataset fine-tuning example

+✅ Fully customizable for your own dataset

+🛠️ Installation & Setup
+Make sure to have Python 3.7+ installed.
+You can install all required packages using the following commands:

+bash
+复制
+编辑
-!python -m pip install --upgrade pip
+python -m pip install --upgrade pip

-!pip install supervision==0.3.0
+pip install supervision==0.3.0

-!pip install transformers
+pip install transformers

-!pip install pytorch-lightning
+pip install pytorch-lightning

-!pip install timm
+pip install timm

-!pip install cython
+pip install cython

-!pip install pycocotools
+pip install pycocotools

-!pip install scipy
+pip install scipy

 ![image](https://github.com/AarohiSingla/Detection-Transformer/assets/60029146/363726ba-01d0-4856-80a7-f5adc103ee7e)